Bookbinding Classes with Myburgh Truter

 of Graystorm Studio

-Bookbinding Classes with Myburgh Truter of Graystorm Studio!
+Bookbinding Workshops with Myburgh Truter of Graystorm Studio!

 Local teaching artist Myburgh Truter creates beautiful artisan-made journals, sketchbooks and notebooks for writing and drawing enthusiasts.
 A talented instructor, he looks forward to guiding you in learning his craft and creating your own one-of-a kind, handmade book!

-All bookbinding material and thread will be provided by the instructor.
+All bookbinding material and thread will be provided by the instructor, but you are welcome to bring your preferred papers and materials.

 Please come with the following basic bookbinding tools: